szaumoor/ZS_ItemPack/ZS_ItemPack/spoiler_locations.md

 In BG2EE, this ring is sold by Perter, the fletched that lives in the same shop as Arnolius.

+## Light of the Calling / Blade of Calling

+This weapon is only available in BG2, and will be offered through a short quest offered by talking to Bernard.
+Talk to him after starting the kidnapping quest in the Graveyard's district, and you dispatch Sethle.

 ### Moonlit Slumber

 This sword will be sold by Halzabazzer Drin at Sorcerous Sundries in BGEE.
 In BG2EE, it will be sold by Ribald.